citrix/citrix-daas-rest-go/citrixorchestration/docs/AppLibPackageDiscoveryRequestModel.md

 HasPasswordFormat returns a boolean if a field has been set.

+### GetCleanupAbsentPackages

+`func (o *AppLibPackageDiscoveryRequestModel) GetCleanupAbsentPackages() bool`

+GetCleanupAbsentPackages returns the CleanupAbsentPackages field if non-nil, zero value otherwise.

+### GetCleanupAbsentPackagesOk

+`func (o *AppLibPackageDiscoveryRequestModel) GetCleanupAbsentPackagesOk() (*bool, bool)`

+GetCleanupAbsentPackagesOk returns a tuple with the CleanupAbsentPackages field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCleanupAbsentPackages

+`func (o *AppLibPackageDiscoveryRequestModel) SetCleanupAbsentPackages(v bool)`

+SetCleanupAbsentPackages sets CleanupAbsentPackages field to given value.

+### HasCleanupAbsentPackages

+`func (o *AppLibPackageDiscoveryRequestModel) HasCleanupAbsentPackages() bool`

+HasCleanupAbsentPackages returns a boolean if a field has been set.

+### SetCleanupAbsentPackagesNil

+`func (o *AppLibPackageDiscoveryRequestModel) SetCleanupAbsentPackagesNil(b bool)`

+ SetCleanupAbsentPackagesNil sets the value for CleanupAbsentPackages to be an explicit nil

+### UnsetCleanupAbsentPackages
+`func (o *AppLibPackageDiscoveryRequestModel) UnsetCleanupAbsentPackages()`

+UnsetCleanupAbsentPackages ensures that no value is present for CleanupAbsentPackages, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)